Operators coming from ring schemes: -operators

 coming from composing the map $x:K[V]\to K$ with $\partial$ (equivalently, $\partial_V=V(\partial)$). \end{remark} \begin{lemma} Suppose that $V$ and $W$ are affine $K$-schemes and $W\subseteq \tau^{\partial}(V)$.
 Then, we get a natural $\mathcal{B}$-operator

-extending $\partial$. \end{lemma} \begin{proof} The inclusion $W\subseteq \tau^{\partial}(V)$ gives a rational point $\partial^W_V\in \tau^{\partial}(V)(K[W])$, which corresponds to the desired $\mathcal{B}$-operator extending $\partial$ as it was observed above. \end{proof} We will show now generalizations of two results from \cite{BHKK} regarding rational points of fibers of prolongations under Assumption \ref{ass2}.
+of the corresponding map $K[V]\to K[W]$ (see Remark \ref{nrem}) extending $\partial$. \end{lemma} \begin{proof} The inclusion $W\subseteq \tau^{\partial}(V)$ gives a rational point $\partial^W_V\in \tau^{\partial}(V)(K[W])$, which corresponds to the desired $\mathcal{B}$-operator extending $\partial$ as it was observed above. \end{proof} We will show now generalizations of two results from \cite{BHKK} regarding rational points of fibers of prolongations under Assumption \ref{ass2}.
 We will need only the second result.
 However, this second result may look a bit mysterious, hence we prefer to include the first one as well, whose intuitive meaning is much clearer.

 By a \emph{$K$-variety}, we mean an affine $K$-scheme, which is of finite type and $K$-irreducible (not necessarily absolutely irreducible!). \begin{cor} We work under Assumption \ref{ass2} and assume moreover that: \begin{itemize} \item $\ka\subseteq K\subseteq \Omega$ is a tower of fields;